Risks

 1. Market Risk is Minimized, Not Eliminated

 Liminal relies on delta-neutral strategies to remove exposure to market direction.
-However, certain market conditions can still influence short-term outcomes:
+However, certain market conditions can still affect short-term performance:

 Sudden spikes in volatility may temporarily affect balance between spot and perp positions